On-Site Wastewater Treatment Systems

 Basic OWTS Rules

-For the 2018 Jefferson County OWTS regulations, click here.
+- See the 2018 Jefferson County OWTS regulations

-Jefferson County requires permitting for use, operation and maintenance of onsite wastewater treatment systems.
-To find the different forms and permits required, click here.
+- Jefferson County requires permitting for use, operation and maintenance of onsite wastewater treatment systems.
+Find the different forms and permits required for OWTS systems.

 If you adhere to these few simple rules, your OWTS will prove to be a safe and economical on-site method for disposing of your rural wastewater.